szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1534:** Rebalance some potions

+Firstly there's an option to make potions usable by everyone universally (there's no earthly reason your character can't put that potion up to their mouth and drink it).
+You can also patch all potions so never stack with themselves (highly recommended to balance gameplay).
+These options can be disabled in the configuration file.

 - Potion of Icedust: instead of providing a set immunity to fire for 1 round, it adds +75% resistance to fire for 3 rounds.
 I was considering making this effect undispellable but decided against it.
 - Potion of healing (basic): these options are generally never used after a while.
 Therefore, now they heal 12 HP instead of 9 HP, which makes them marginally more useful without breaking balance
 - Potion of Heroism: it also prevents morale failure as it increases the confidence of the drinker, and improves damage by 1.
 The THAC0 bonus it provides is no longer set to 90% of current, but instead improves immediately by 2, which is strictly a better outcome, since there will be no longer diminishing returns.
 It can also be drunk by any class